 Game-based learning is a learning trend with an increasing attraction in today’s classrooms.
-At its core, game-based learning deploys learning principles incorporated in the gaming industry in educational settings.
-The purpose is to enhance students learning and create optimal learning experiences in and outside classrooms.
-This is usually done through the use of a variety of hands-on and highly competitive activities geared towards engaging students and motivating them to learn better.
+At its core, game-based learning applies learning principles incorporated in the gaming industry in educational settings.

-For those of you interested in learning more about this learning trend, we have compiled for you this collection of wonderful books written by leading figures in this field.
-The books feature a myriad of academic studies, empirical researches and theoretical perspectives providing a holistic picture of what game based learning is all about.
+These gamed-based learning books are written by leading figures in the field and cover a myriad of academic studies, empirical researches and theoretical perspectives providing a holistic picture of what game based learning is all about.

 1- The Gamification of Learning and Instruction: Game-based Methods and Strategies for Training and Education.
 By Karl M. Kapp

 “Kapp argues convincingly that gamification is not just about adding points, levels and badges to an eLearning program, but about fundamentally rethinking learning design.
 He has put together a brilliant primer for learning professionals on how to gamify learning, packed with useful advice and examples.” —Anders Gronstedt, president, Gronstedt Group”.

 2- Digital Games and Learning: Research and Theory, by Nicola Whitton

 “Digital Games and Learning: Research and Theory provides a clear and concise critical theoretical overview of the field of digital games and learning from a cross-disciplinary perspective.

 3- Gamify: How Gamification Motivates People to Do Extraordinary Things, by Brian Burke

 “Gamify shows gamification in action: as a powerful approach to engaging and motivating people to achieving their goals, while at the same time achieving organizational objectives.
 It can be used to motivate people to change behaviors, develop skills, and drive innovation. “